 It’s also important to understand that often there are underlying mental health conditions like PTSD, depression, and anxiety.
 Addiction can mask these.
 However, getting treatment for any co-occurring mental health disorder is essential to building a solid recovery foundation.
 As mentioned, drinking has increased since the pandemic and those individuals with more stressors have been drinking even more.
 Alcohol and drugs can be a coping behavior for many and this addiction must be treated, but it’s also vital to address the underlying mental health issues and collective stress for a full recovery.

 The cascading trauma seems to be continuing today, however, there are hopes for the future.
 It’s important that each person does their best to take care of their own health–physical and mental–and find healthy ways to cope.
-This is what we can do to heal ourselves, our families, our communities, and the world.
+This is what we can do to heal ourselves, our families, our communities, and protect public health.

 If you or someone you care about is struggling with drinking more or using another substance since the pandemic Futures Recovery Healthcare can help.
 We offer three programs for the treatment of AUD and SUD as well as a program entirely devoted to mental health treatment.
 Visit our Admission page to learn more or call us at 866-804-2098.